tanmay442/gdg-hbtu/README.md

 # GDG on Campus HBTU - Official Website

 A modern, interactive website for the Google Developer Groups (GDG) on Campus chapter at Harcourt Butler Technical University (HBTU), Kanpur.
-Built with a "bleeding edge" stack to showcase events, team members, and community activities.

 ## 🚀 Overview